 Gregory Waters is a Non-Resident Scholar at the Middle East Institute and a research analyst at the Counter Extremism Project.
 His work focuses on the Syrian regime’s security forces, primarily utilizing open-source research to assess the capabilities and structure of the Syrian Arab Army and allied militias.
 Twitter: @GregoryPWaters.

 Dr. Charlie Winter is a senior research fellow at the International Centre for the Study of Radicalisation and an associate fellow at the International Centre for Counter Terrorism.
 He is co-author of The ISIS Reader: Milestone Texts of the Islamic State Movement and co-founder of the conflict analytics system ExTrac.
 Twitter: @charliewinter.
+The views expressed in this piece are their own.

 - See, for example, Mark Abadi, “Why ISIS claims responsibility for attacks it didn’t commit,” Business Insider, October 2, 2017, and Joseph Hanlon, “Mozambique Palma attack: Why IS involvement is exaggerated,” BBC, April 17, 2021.